 Within EYFS and Key Stage One spelling is taught within the daily phonics lesson.
-As the children move into Year 2 they will become less reliant on a daily phonics session and move towards daily spelling activities.
+Year 1 will have a discrete session to teach their new spellings for the week.
+As the children move into Year 2 they will become less reliant on a daily phonics session and move towards daily spelling activities including a discrete session to teach their new spellings for the week.
 Interventions are planned and used effectively to support children who still require the daily phonics session.

 In all classes, weekly spellings are introduced to the children and sent home on a Friday.
-They are taught during a discrete session through direct teaching and activities linked with the spelling objective.
+They are taught during a discrete session (on a Monday)

+through direct teaching and activities linked with the spelling objective.
 The children are never given out a spelling list with no explanation.
 Throughout the school the spellings are stapled into the children's contact book.
+If a child is absent on a Friday it will be stapled into their contact book on the day they return to school.

 In addition, the spellings, the rule, the spelling family etc. should be revisited in the form of early work, spelling investigations etc. Teachers should plan for a daily spelling activity to reinforce the weekly objective as well as areas previously covered.
 The scheme No Nonsense Spelling is followed from Years 2-6 to support these activities.
+Spelling Play also provides 'demo' and 'play' interactive games that support the teaching and learning of spelling rules.

 The weekly spellings are displayed on a "Spelling Wall" which all classes have.
 This means that they can be referred to throughout the week.
-The spellings are always there for those children who are away on Friday to collect upon their return to school.